mBoegh/A-Vision-Language-Framework-for-Assistive-Home-Robotics/README.md

 Aalborg University Robotics student project by group 760 - 2024

 # Installation
+If you follow the guide *to the teeth* then it *should* be installed in these 6 steps.

 ## 1. ROS2 Humble Hawksbill Installation
 ### Requires Ubuntu 22.04 or similar.
 ```bash